 More people own motorcycles in the U.S. currently than ever before, with no signs of slowing down.
 With any sort of ownership, you need to take precautions to protect your bike because more often than not, motorcycle theft is a crime of opportunity.
-But, there are some steps you can take to make your bike harder to steal, let’s review what those are.
+But, there are some steps you can take to make your bike harder to steal and help prevent motorcycle theft, let’s review what those are.

 Some thieves will watch your routine to determine the best time to steal your bike.
 Be aware of your surroundings and keep an eye on any potential threats.
 If you feel someone is watching or following you, make a few random turns to see what they do.
 If they keep on your tail, go to a public place with witnesses and wait for them to leave.